-Our customers include major international engineering, procurement, and construction (EPC) firms that design and build large desalination plants and a number of original equipment manufacturers (OEMs), which are companies that supply equipment and packaged solutions for small- to medium-sized desalination plants.
-In the oil and gas market, our potential customers include major exploration and production companies.
+Our customers include major international engineering, procurement, and construction ("EPC") firms that design and build large desalination plants.
+Our customers also include a number of original equipment manufacturers ("OEM"), which are companies that supply equipment and packaged solutions for small- to medium-sized desalination plants.
+In the oil and gas market, our potential customers include international oil companies ("IOC"), national oil companies ("NOC"), and exploration and production companies ("E&P").